Welcome to the Cedar Falls Authors Festival Website

 I am working on the Wikipedia entry for Cedar Falls: City of Writers.
 You can view the first draft here.
 Thank you to Barbara Lounsberry for her assistance and critique.
 I also attached the draft with sources on that page.

-Coming February of 2021, The Sower and the Seer: Perspectives on the Intellectual History of the American Midwest. a book about the Intellectual History of the Midwest.
+Coming February of 2021, The Sower and the Seer: Perspectives on the Intellectual History of the American Midwest.
+This is a collection of 22 essays about the Intellectual History of the Midwest.
 (Wisconsin Historical Society Press, forthcoming)

 "Mind & Soil: An Iowa Town that Grows Writers."